TITLE Centralized User Support Specialist

 The Centralized User Support Specialist assists in the operation of the open-access computer labs and the provision of microcomputer support throughout the University.
 Duties routinely include: supervision of the student workforce within Computer Services, identifying and resolving problems with microcomputers, workstations, laptops, peripherals, network servers, etc., consulting with faculty, staff, and students on technology-related purchases, performing hardware and software installations and upgrades, maintaining effective day-to-day operation of computer labs and serves as primary technical contact for various campus constituencies.

 Education: An Associate’s degree or equivalent number of college credit hours is required.
 A Bachelor's degree, with an emphasis in a computer-related field, is preferred.

 Experience: One year of experience installing and supporting a wide range of microcomputer hardware, peripherals, and software is required.
-Experience in web page design and development is required.
 Supervisory experience is preferred.
 Work experience in a higher education environment is preferred.
 Experience working in a help desk or customer service environment is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Provides user support by installing, configuring, maintaining, and supporting computer-related hardware, operating systems, and application software, including, but not limited to, microcomputers, laptops, PDAs, smart phones, tablet PCs, printers, scanners, digital cameras, and presentation systems.